 If guests go on a guided tour, the entrance to the national parks, the old town tour fee and the museum entrance fee are paid by the client in advance or by the guests on site (according to your wishes).
 Some restaurants charge 10% (service fee) of the total price of the order, and this is not connected with our agency fee.

 Why can you trust us?

 DSA LLC has been registered in the Central Register of legal entities of Montenegro since 2006.
-Our company has 13 years of experience and plenty of positive reviews – published on the web site and social networks (Facebook & Instagram).
+Our company has more than a decade experience and plenty of positive reviews – published on the web site and social networks (Facebook & Instagram).

 We are one of few wedding agencies providing wedding services (as well as all types of travel services) under the license № UP I 106-205/3 issued by the Ministry of Tourism of Montenegro.
 According to the Law on Tourism of Montenegro, such license is a must.